Paez people: Religion

 In the early 1900s, Lazarists built missions among the Paez and began the work to convert them to Christianity.
 Jesuits had originally tried to convert the Paez, but failed.
 However, the Lazarists met some success.
 The Paez developed a syncretic form of Roman Catholicism that absorbed their Indigenous religion.
 For example, the Paez have shamans but many have also become Roman Catholic priests.

 Climate adaptation

 Since they live in the cold climate of the Andes, the Paez build their homes using brick, metal, cement, and wood.
 The Paez women raise and shear sheep for wool.
 They clean the wool, spin yarn from it, dye it and knit clothes and blankets for their families.

 Punishment

 Punishment for wrongs is strict in the Paez culture.
-In June 2000, the Paez whipped an adulterous tribal leader and his mistress 17 strokes with a knotted leather whip.
-"As a Paez Indian", the flogged tribal leader said, "I'm proud to have received this punishment because it is glorifying my race."
-Stripping the one being punished of his clothing and dunking him in a cold mountain lake is another form of punishment—this was done to Senator Jesús Pinacue, a Paez who defied the community by supporting a political candidate in a presidential vote.
+In June 2000, the Paez whipped local governor Ermes Taqninaf and his mistress Rubiela Yetacue 17 strokes with a knotted leather whip in the town of Santander de Quilichao.
+"As a Paez Indian", Taqninaf said, "I'm proud to have received this punishment because it is glorifying my race."
+Stripping the one being punished of his clothing and dunking him in a cold mountain lake is another form of punishment—this was done to Senator Jesús Pinacue in 1998, a Paez who defied the community by supporting a political candidate in a presidential vote.